 In addition, there are two "special abilities" that can be called upon: the Rain of Fire (which rains meteors down from the sky) and Reinforcements (which summons two villagers as militia to fight off intruders).The game's free to play and can be found here!
 The original and the sequel are also available on the iPad for $0.99 each.

 Kingdom Rush includes examples of:

-Airborne Mook: The Gargoyles, Demon Imps and Rocket Riders.
-All three will fly over your Barracks defences and cannot be targeted by artillery (although splash damage still hits), making them dangerous foes.
+Airborne Mook: The Gargoyles, Demon Imps, Rocket Riders and Black Hags.
+All four will fly over your Barracks defences and cannot be targeted by artillery (although splash damage still hits), making them dangerous foes.
 Gulaemons are a partial example- they can fly over a small group of soldiers for a short while.

 Anti-Air: At the start of the game, only Mages and Archers can tackle flying enemies, as Artillery and Barracks are defenceless against them.
 However, the Barracks upgrade to Barbarians allows them to both attack and hinder flying foes, whilst the Artillery gains the Tesla X104, which can attack flying foes, and the Big Bertha, which has a heat seeking missile ability to target the flying foes.